open-ephys/commutator-docs/source/sma-commutator/user-guide/digital-control/details-digital-control.rst

 *enable*, *led*, *speed*, *turn*, and *read*.
 The set of acceptable values depends on the property to which the value is being assigned.
 This is how to use JSON to communicate with the commutator:

-.. attention:: The commutator only accepts JSON commands while buttons are not pressed
+.. attention:: The commutator rejects JSON commands while manual controls are in use

 JSON Commands
 #################################################

+..
+TODO:: reformat this

 enable
 ...................................................